-Description: Indicates the name of the package model to be used for the component are allowed in the name.
+Description: Indicates the name of the package model to be used for the component.

+Usage Rules: The package model name is limited to 40 characters.
+Spaces are allowed in the name.
 The name should include the company name or initials to help ensure uniqueness.
-The simulator will search for a matching package model name as an argument to a [Define Package Model] keyword in the current IBIS file first.
-If a match is not found, the simulator will next look for a match in an external .pkg file.
+The EDA tool will search for a matching package model name as an argument to a [Define Package Model] keyword in the current IBIS file first.
+If a match is not found, the EDA tool will next look for a match in an external .pkg file.
 If the matching package model is in an external .pkg file, it must be located in the same directory as the .ibs file.
-The file names of .pkg files must follow the rules for file names given in section 3,
+The file names of .pkg files must follow the rules for file names given in Section 3,